 We suggest the following kind of format (please use initials to refer to each author’s contribution):

-All contributors who do not meet the criteria for authorship should be listed in an acknowledgements section.
-Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance or a department chair who provided only general support.
+All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section.
+Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair who provided only general support.

 Abstract: This should start on page 2 of the manuscript.
 The abstract must not exceed 350 words.
 Do not use abbreviations or references in the abstract.
 The structured abstract should consist of four paragraphs: Background (including the context and purpose of the research), Methods, Results, and Conclusions.
 The abstract should be typed on a separate page, and should not include abbreviations, footnotes, or references.
-Abstract should make clear how the paper adds to the Regional Anaesthesia literature:
+The abstract should make clear how the paper adds to the Regional Anaesthesia literature.

 Blinded Manuscript: The length of the text and references should not exceed 15 pages of double-spaced type.
 The number of figures and tables together should not exceed 20.
 Do not repeat in the text all data that appear in the tables or illustrations; emphasize or summarize only important observations.
 A conclusion may be included in the summary paragraph of the Discussion only if it is not redundant.

-Clinical relevance: of the study should be mentioned in three or four sentences
+Clinical relevance: Mention in three or four sentences